Fire and rescue services

 Tick-borne encephalitis and other tick-borne diseases are a risk in forested areas.

-Ticks are common in spring, from March to November.
+Ticks are common from March to November.

 To protect yourself from disease: